From Volterra dislocations to strain-gradient plasticity

-The map $Q^{-1}$ is sometimes called the \textbf{implant map}, for reasons that will be clarified soon; with a slight abuse of terminology, we will sometime refer to $Q$ itself as the implant map.
+The map $\P^{-1}$ is sometimes called an \textbf{implant map}, for reasons that will be clarified soon; with a slight abuse of terminology, we sometimes refer to $\P$ itself as the implant map.
 In the context of plasticity (i.e., when $\P$ is thought of as a kinematic variable), it is known as the \Emph{plastic strain}.
-We can think of $Q$ as a frame of $T^*\M$, $(u\mapsto\ip{Qu,\pl_i})_{i=1}^d$; its dual frame $(Q^{-1}(\pl_i))_{i=1}^d$ is sometimes called the \textbf{scaffold} of the body \cite{HR22b}, and can be thought as a continuum field representing the lattice directions at each point (see Fig.~\ref{fig:intro}).
-The existence of a global section $Q$ imposes some topological restrictions on $\M$, which in some cases can be relieved by replacing $Q$ with a covering of sections satisfying compatibility conditions.
+We can think of $\P$ as a frame of $T^*\M$, $(u\mapsto\ip{\P u,\pl_i})_{i=1}^d$; its dual frame $(\P^{-1}(\pl_i))_{i=1}^d$ is sometimes called the \textbf{scaffold} of the body \cite{HR22b}, and can be thought as a continuum field representing the lattice directions at each point (see Fig.~\ref{fig:intro}).
+The existence of a global section $\P$ imposes some topological restrictions on $\M$, which in some cases can be relieved by replacing $\P$ with a covering of sections satisfying compatibility conditions.
 In this paper the above simpler definition is sufficient.

 We endow elastic bodies with an elastic energy functional, which quantifies an amount by which the geometry of a configuration is deformed in comparison with the intrinsic geometry of the body.
-We assume that the energy density is homogeneous, in the sense that it behaves ``the same way'' at all points.
-Mathematically speaking, given a function $\calW:\R^d\otimes\R^d\to\R$, called the \Emph{archetypal energy density} (see \cite{EKM20} for details), we define the \textbf{elastic energy} of a configuration $f$ associated with $\calW$ and $(\M,\g,Q)$ by \beq E(f) = \int_\M \calW(df \circ Q^{-1})\, \Volume, \eeq where $\Volume$ is the volume form associated with the metric induced by $\P$.
+We assume that the energy density is uniform, in the sense that it behaves ``the same way'' at all points.
+Mathematically speaking, given a function $\calW:\R^d\otimes\R^d\to\R$, called the \Emph{archetypal energy density} (see \cite{EKM20} for details), we define the \textbf{elastic energy} of a configuration $f$ associated with $\calW$ and $(\M,\P)$ by \beq E(f,\P) = \int_\M \calW(df \circ \P^{-1})\, \Volume, \eeq where $\Volume$ is the volume form associated with the metric induced by $\P$.
 Whether $\P$ is fixed or can be treated as a variable depends on the problem at hand.